Looking for a thin iPhone SE (2020) case? We've got you covered.

 - Pricey for silicone

-For the true Apple fanboy or girl, only an Apple case will do.
-This one's a beauty.

-Best Trendy Bargain: GVIEWIN Marble iPhone SE 2020 Case
+Best trendy bargain: GVIEWIN Marble iPhone SE 2020 Case

-This is an ultra-thin flexible case with an ultra-trendy marble design.
+The ultra-thin flexible GVIEWIN iPhone case has an ultra-trendy marble design.
 Corner bumpers offer a little extra protection where you need it most.
 A raised camera lip means that if you set your phone down face up, you won't scratch your camera lens.

-A slight lip around the edge of the screen means than setting your phone face down won't get your screen all scratched up.
+In our hands-on testing of the product, we noted that a slight lip around the edge of the screen means that setting your phone face down won't get your screen all scratched up.
 Advanced printing technology means that the case's marble pattern won't scrape off or fade away.
+Choose from a couple of colors.

 Pros: